 These injuries may require ongoing medical care and may be expensive to treat.
 They may also alter your life, preventing you from returning to work and enjoying favorite pastimes.

 You may be able to pursue a claim to seek compensation for these and other losses.
-Call us at Berger and Green at (412) 661-1400 to speak with a member of our team about how one of our car accident lawyers may be able to help your case.
+Call the Pittsburgh personal injury law firm at Berger and Green at (412) 661-1400 to speak with a member of our team about how one of our car accident lawyers may be able to help your case.

 File a Claim to Recover Potential Damages from a Head-On Collision